IDEXV/SCPCB-Random-Resound/README.md

 ## Will there be a sequel?

 Yes.
 HL2: Random Adventure is the new, upcoming mod.
-It will require Half-Life 2 from Steam, or somewhere else.
+It will require Half-Life 2.